Cholera in Children

 time, no country requires the shot for entry if a person arrives from a country with

-Call your healthcare provider if your symptoms return or get worse, or you have new
+Call your healthcare provider if your child's symptoms return or get worse, or if

 - Cholera is an infectious disease caused by bacteria.
 You can get cholera if you eat

 or drink foods that are contaminated with the bacteria.

 - The cholera bacteria are usually found in unclean water supplies because of the unsanitary

 disposal of stool.

 - Cholera is mainly found in Africa, south Asia, and Latin America.